AlicePagano/Lecture-Notes-of-Statistical-Mechanics/README.md

-# Lecture Notes of Statistical-Mechanics
+# Lecture Notes of Statistical Mechanics

 Lectures notes of the Master degree course "Statistical Mechanics" in Physics of professor Enzo Orlandini at the University of Padova (a.y.
 2019/2020).